Medical Assisting

 Meeting the educational requirements listed above and having a genuine desire to become a partner in a dynamic and thriving field is mandatory.

-The U.S. Bureau of Labor and Statistics reports that medical assisting is expected to experience a higher-than-average-rate of growth in coming years.
-In 2016, there were 634,400 medical assistants in the U.S. workforce, but that number is expected to rise to 818,300 by 2026, representing a 29 percent increase.
+The U.S. Bureau of Labor and Statistics reports that medical assisting is expected to experience a higher-than-average rate of growth in coming years.
+In 2016, 634,400 medical assistants were in the U.S. workforce, but that number is expected to rise to 818,300 by 2026, representing a 29% increase.

-All students are required to have access to a computer every day for their assignments that are located on line.
-A criminal background check and a drug screen are required during the 4th semester in preparation for their clinicals in spring.
+All students are required to have access to a computer every day for their online assignments.
+A criminal background check and a drug screen are required during the fourth semester in preparation for clinicals in spring.
 Students are provided with an estimated cost sheet during their orientation that details each semester and the estimated cost associated with it.
-A complete physical examination, completed immunization record and CPR and first aid are additional requirements to be completed by the end of the first year of the program.
+A complete physical examination, completed immunization record, and CPR and first aid are additional requirements to be completed by the end of the first year of the program.

 The best medical assistants have very strong communication skills, are dependable, can handle high levels of stress, and are empathetic to patients and others.
 In addition, medical assistants must pay close attention to detail and have excellent visual acuity and manual dexterity.
 Finally, professional medical assistants must have a strong level of integrity and self-control and the ability to be courteous at all times.